dogweather/forkful/content/en/fish-shell/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?

-Working with JSON in the Fish Shell involves parsing and generating JSON data, a common task for configuring applications, API interaction, and streamlining command-line workflows.
-Given JSON's ubiquity in web and application development, mastering its manipulation directly in the shell can significantly enhance automation and data handling efficiency for programmers.

 ## How to:
 Fish Shell, by itself, does not have built-in utilities for parsing and generating JSON.
 However, it seamlessly integrates with third-party tools like `jq` for JSON processing. `jq` is a powerful and versatile command-line JSON processor that allows you to slice, filter, map, and transform structured data with a simple and expressive language.

 ### Parsing JSON with jq